lnliz/docker-tor/README.md

 ## Running

-> this assumes `0.4.8.17` version.
-But you can substitute this for others

 ### Command Line

 To run this from the command line you would need to create an example [config file](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in) or use the [cut down config file](https://raw.githubusercontent.com/lnliz/docker-tor/master/torrc-dist) in this repo.